Sisa4real/Sisa4real/README.md

 Artificial Intelligence and Machine Learning Enthusiast
 -------------------------------------------------------

-I am a fellow at Arewa Data Science Fellowship and I am interested in Artificial Intelligence and Robotics, Machine Learning and Natural Language Processing.
+I am a fellow at Arewa Data Science Fellowship, and I am interested in Artificial Intelligence and Robotics, Machine Learning and Natural Language Processing.

 * 🌍  I'm based in Katsina State, Nigeria
 * ✉️  You can contact me at [sufiyanibraheem3@gmail.com](mailto:sufiyanibraheem3@gmail.com)